-In zoology, describing an animal that remains fixed in one place.
+In zoology, a sessile animal is one that remains fixed in one place.
 Such sedentary animals are usually permanently attached to a surface, such as sea anemones, barnacles, limpets, and mussels.
 The term sessile is also used to describe the eyes of cetaceans that lack stalks and sit directly on the animal's head.

-In botany, sessile describes any structure that has no stalk (in cases where one might be expected) and grows directly from a stem.
+In botany, a sessile structure is one that has no stalk (in cases where one might be expected) and grows directly from a stem.
 Examples include the acorns and leaves of some oak trees.